dsseng/rust-tf-pluggabledevice/README.md

 Ported over from https://github.com/tensorflow/community/pull/352

-The `tfp-bindings` crate mostly provides *unsafe* bindings to PluggableDevice API `_pywrap_tensorflow_internal.so` library (yes, and currently in only supports Linux and Python 3.10)
+The `tfp-bindings` crate mostly provides *unsafe* bindings to all TensorFlow C APIs required by plug-ins via `libtensorflow_framework.so.2` library (yes, and currently in only supports Linux and Python 3.10).
+It also has some *should-be-safe* bindings to main functions required by compute kernels and their registration.
+Its safety mostly relies on validating data, checking result codes and asserts in debug mode to prevent common plug-in issues like unterminated strings.

 Plugin itself (`tfp-plugin`) should link to that library via its `build.rs` script and implement `SE_InitPlugin` and `TF_InitKernel` functions with proper types (these are excluded from bindgen).

-There is a safe abstraction over kernel registration functions, which is mostly because:
-1. There is quite a limited set of features to be easily supported by an OOP API.
-2. This would help with stateful kernels, which benefit from types.
+It may also include optimizer, but it is not yet implemented in this repository.

 ## Try it out